tniessen/node/doc/api/crypto.md

 ### CCM mode

-CCM is the second supported AEAD algorithm.
+CCM is one of the two supported [AEAD algorithms][].
 Applications which use this mode must adhere to certain restrictions when using the cipher API:

 - The authentication tag length must be specified during cipher creation by setting the `authTagLength` option.